WillBrubaker/awesome-surveys/readme.txt

 * Can you provide artwork for the banner or other assets?
 Please do - I'll put your name in pixels and will be forever grateful.
 * Are you a developer and would like to contribute code to this plugin?
 Find me on [github](https://github.com/WillBrubaker/awesome-surveys "Fork Me") and send a pull request (which will also result in your name in pixels).
 * [Tweet](http://ctt.ec/BIYrv "Shout it From the Rooftops") about this plugin, write about it on your blog.
+* Create translations for this plugin, provide improved help documentation, create a 'how-to-use' video.
 * Any of the above actions are truly and greatly appreciated!